jon-jacky/Piety/samples/ed.md

 range is *0,S()* (the whole buffer).

 The functions *f* (or *z*) search forward (or backward) from *dot* for a given pattern, and return the line number of the first match.
+They implement */pattern/* and *?pattern?* from Unix *ed*.
 Typically they are invoked as part of the address expression passed to a line number argument.

+Every Python API function that implements an *ed* command has a signature like p(*args), with a single-letter name and an argument list declared *args, so all arguments are optional.

 ### Python API summary ###